At a Glance

 - Adams and Battersby explain how emerging innovation within a community to help find a solution during a crisis can result in “building back better food systems and nutrition” by local people for local people.

-- Lessons Learnt: community kitchens can be sustainable both long and short-term and create resilience when including local farmers and growers and can be used as a sustainable safety net during times of crisis.
+- Lessons Learnt: Community kitchens can be sustainable both long and short term and create resilience when including local farmers and growers, and can be used as a sustainable safety net during times of crisis.

 History

-Prior to the COVID-19 pandemic, “at least 1 in 5 households were impact bay inadequate food supply and 1 in 3 children were stunted”.
-With the pandemic having a direct impact on food supply, whether due to lack of transportation or increase need from families, these numbers were bound to increase as the crisis continued.
 In Masiphumelele, Cape Town, South Africa, food security is prevalent and on the rise.
 In 2019, a survey was conducted in Masiphumelele and showed that 80-90% of residents had experienced food insecurity as well as 40% of residents had experienced hunger.
-Unfortunately, high rates of food insecurity can result in the increase of non-communicable disease such as diabetes, high blood pressure and vulnerability to child stunting.
+Unfortunately, high rates of food insecurity can result in the increase of non-communicable diseases such as diabetes, high blood pressure, and vulnerability to child stunting.

 When the COVID-19 pandemic began, it impacted the food supply and quality for many places around the world, including Masiphumelele.
 With many businesses, schools, and establishments shut down and advising everyone to stay at home, the need for more food in the home had increased and so did the rates of food insecurity.
 In response to the pandemic, the community came together, and with help from private donors, three approaches were put forth to help supply households with access to nutritious meals: